Compare Pet Insurance in New Zealand

 Should I insure my cat or just my dog?

 Both cats and dogs benefit from insurance.
 While cats have lower accident rates, they still face illness risks (kidney disease, cancer, diabetes).
-Cat insurance is cheaper ($15-$50/month) than dog insurance, making it affordable protection against unexpected vet bills.
+Cat insurance tends to be cheaper than dog insurance, making it affordable protection against unexpected vet bills.

 Ready to Protect Your Pet?